Data Science (DS-GA)

 Typically offered Fall and Spring

 This course provides rigorous tools for the mathematical analysis of statistical procedures in data science.
-Topics include hypothesis testing, confidence sets, regression, matrix estimation, and classification.
-The course will focus both on classical asymptotic theory and on modern non-asymptotic techniques and theorems suitable for data science applications.
+Topics include hypothesis testing, confidence sets, regression, classification, and non-parametric statistics.
+We will focus both on classical asymptotic theory and on modern non-asymptotic techniques and theorems suitable for data science applications.
+Prerequisites: linear algebra, probability, comfort with mathematical proofs.

 Grading: GSAS Graded